Vassilis Papatheodorou: Biography and impact

 He is nominated for the 2022 Astrid Lindgren Memorial Award.

 In October 2022 he was charged with possession of child pornography and his publishers said ended its association with him “as soon as it was informed that a criminal investigation is underway” against the author, who headed its children’s department.

+In January 2025, he was acquitted by a court decision of the charges.